All information presented on the MD Program admissions web pages is for the entering year 2021.

 - Meet 3 of 4 “from Washington” ties (defined below) or a definition of “resident student” of Washington.

-- Meet one of the three MCAT/GPA combination thresholds Academic found in Academic Requirements.
+- Meet one of the three MCAT/GPA combination thresholds found in the Academic Requirements section.

 - All required letters of recommendation have been received from AMCAS (3 individual letters or Health Professions Advisory Committee packet).
 Details:

 - Your letter writers submit all letters of evaluation through the AMCAS Letters of Evaluation/Recommendation Service